A11pwnX/Linux-iPhone-6s-X-howto/README.md

 This command uploads and boots the Linux kernel, dtbpack, and initramfs to your device via PongoOS.

-you can put any ramdisk in place of the one provided with the repo (which is broken) by putting the path to your ramdisk after the -r of the command
+you can put any initramfs in place of the one provided with the repo (which is broken) by putting the path to your initramfs after the -r of the command

 ## Project Structure